retaildevcrews/capi-in-codespaces/docs/5-configure-custom-cluster.md

 When creating the AKS cluster in previous labs, we used the AKS template that is included with Cluster API Provider Azure.
 This template is good when you're starting with Cluster API, but it may not meet all of your needs.
 In this lab, we'll walk through how to use a custom template to create a cluster with more advanced configurations, like creating a private cluster.

+## Prerequisites

+If you have not already done so, complete the [prerequisites section](./2-managed-aks-cluster.md#prerequisites) in AKS lab including [setting up credentials for Cluster API](./2-managed-aks-cluster.md#setup-service-principal-and-credentials).

 ## Lab Steps

 1. Set a new name for this latest cluster that will be created.